 In the short term, careful screening of studies is again important in ensuring the networks used employ a relevant scale.
-Ensuring that metadata in databases accurately indicates this information (as some already do: (Sah et al. 2019)) is therefore vital.
-Heading towards incorporating data into these databases as dynamic edge lists or at a range of temporal resolutions would allow researchers greater flexibility on whether to include a study or not.
-It will also be beneficial to apply other previously identified solutions such as (with caution) controlling for the scale of the study within the statistical model (e.g. (Sah et al. 2018)), or analysing separately for networks measured at different social scales (e.g. group vs. population) and integrating the results qualitatively or meta-analytically.
+Ensuring that metadata in databases accurately indicates this information (e.g. (Sah et al. 2019)) is therefore vital.
+Heading towards incorporating data into these databases as dynamic edge lists or at various temporal resolutions would allow researchers greater flexibility on whether to include a study or not.
+It will also be beneficial to apply other previously identified solutions such as (with caution)

+controlling for the scale of the study within the statistical model (e.g. (Sah et al. 2018)), or analysing separately for networks measured at different social scales (e.g. group vs. population) and integrating the results qualitatively or meta-analytically.
 As with data collection methods, what is most needed is a renewed effort to employ simulations using well-known study systems to more accurately quantify when and how problems will arise when comparing networks across scales.

-Disparate edge types: There is substantial variation among networks in how edges are defined (Table 1): some use specific behavioural interactions such as grooming, while others use coarser approaches such as association within a group, or spatial proxies such as home range overlap.
-Frequently these networks will not be directly comparable (Castles et al. 2014).
-In other cases, it is not necessarily clear the extent to which different observations represent different behaviours per se.
-Some may be nested: for example, sexual contact requires spatiotemporal proximity, and so the former network may represent a subset of the latter.
-Similarly, it will be challenging to work out what represents comparable behaviour types in taxa with very different ethograms.
-For example, DomArchive (see Box 1) only includes data on dominance networks but includes >150 different "behaviours", some of which are rather distinct.
-Some network types will also have very different topologies that make them hard to compare directly (Castles et al. 2014): for example, fluid exchange networks are generally very sparse and skewed, exhibiting different topologies to direct contact networks (Collier et al. 2022).
-This issue is also confounded with differences in data collection methodologies outlined above, further reducing comparability: for example, GPS tracks might be used to detect grouping, while short-range proximity collars are used to identify direct contacts (Albery et al. 2021; Smith & Pinter-Wollman 2021).
-Because these methods exhibit different sensitivities and sampling frequencies, two networks may have different topologies purely because of this methodology rather than biological differences.
+406 Disparate edge types: There is substantial variation among networks in how edges 407 are defined (Table 1): some use specific behavioural interactions such as grooming, while 408 others use coarser approaches such as association within a group, or spatial proxies such as 409 home range overlap.
+Frequently these networks will not be directly comparable (Castles et 410 al. 2014).
+In other cases, it is not necessarily clear to what extent different observations 411 represent different behaviours per se.
+Some may be nested: for example, sexual contact 412 requires spatiotemporal proximity, and so the former network may represent a subset of the 413 latter.
+Similarly, it will be challenging to work out what represents comparable behaviour 414 types in taxa with very different ethograms.
+For example, DomArchive (see Box 1) only includes data on dominance networks but includes >150 different "behaviours", some of 415 which are rather distinct.
+Some network types will also have very different topologies: for 416 417 example, fluid exchange networks are generally very sparse and skewed, exhibiting different 418 topologies to direct contact networks (Collier et al. 2022).
+This issue is also confounded with 419 differences in data collection methodologies outlined above, further reducing comparability: 420 for example, GPS tracks might be used to detect grouping, while short-range proximity collars are used to identify direct contacts (Albery et al. 2021; Smith & Pinter-Wollman 2021).
+421 422 Because these methods exhibit different sensitivities and sampling frequencies, two 423 networks may have different topologies purely because of methodology rather than biological 424 differences.